odolgy/clouduvc/README.md

 Clouduvc is used to create the simplest video surveillance system based on:
 - Linux powered device, such as Raspberry Pi;
 - webcam;
 - cloud storage, e.g. Google Drive (optional).

 How it works:
-* Clouduvc records videos of a fixed length and saves them to a local storage (such as an external hard drive).
-Video recording is performed daily at a certain period of time or around the clock.
+* Clouduvc records videos of a fixed length or takes photos and saves them to a local storage (such as an external hard drive).
+Recording is performed daily at a certain period of time or around the clock.
-* Optionally, the latest video files may be uploaded to the cloud storage.
+* Optionally, the latest files are uploaded to the cloud storage.
 * Old files are removed from the local and the cloud storages according to the configured retention periods.

 ## Dependencies